annechanyk/GKE-Transaction-Assistant-Anthosie/README.md

 ## How to Use the Transaction Assistant
-1. Navigate to the Bank of Anthos homepage.
+1. Navigate to the BOA homepage.
 2. Log in and view your transaction history.
 3. Click the "Transaction Assistant Anthosie" button next to any transaction.
 4. Enter a transaction description (e.g., "Coffee") into the prompt.